Iterated spans and classical topological field theories: Iterated Segal Spaces

 \section{Iterated Segal Spaces}

 In this section we briefly review the model for $(\infty,n)$-categories we use in this paper: the iterated Segal spaces of Barwick~\cite{BarwickThesis}.
-Following \cite{LurieGoodwillie} we'll state the basic definitions using the language of \icats{}, which allows for the generalization to the context of arbitrary \itopoi{} introduced by Lurie.
+Following \cite{LurieGoodwillie} we'll state the basic definitions using the language of \icats{}.